gntouts/RandomQuoteImageGenerator/README.md

 + Automatic translation obviously produces funny results (if you think that sort of stuff funny).

 ## To be done
-+ Spot 'Error: No quotation found' and reroll.
 + Create an SQLite DB with all the quotes for faster access and no need for spamming [Quotations Page's](http://www.quotationspage.com/) server.
 + Create a "responsive" way of determining font size etc to fit bigger quotes.